Navigating Probate? Meet Houston’s Best Probate Lawyers

 Throughout the probate process, executors must protect and manage assets until they can be properly distributed.
 This might mean maintaining property, securing valuables, or making prudent investment decisions with estate funds.

-“The most common mistake we see executors make is rushing to distribute assets before handling all the legal requirements,” notes Keith Morris.
+“The most common mistake we see executors make is rushing to distribute assets before handling all the legal requirements,” notes Stacy Kelly.
 “This can create personal liability for the executor if creditors or tax authorities come calling later.”

 When it’s finally time for distribution, Texas law requires “reasonable diligence” in transferring assets to the rightful beneficiaries.
 While there’s no fixed timeline, most Houston estates wrap up within 6-12 months.
 Complex situations naturally take longer.